EDSA

-Epifanio de los Santos Avenue, commonly referred to by its acronym EDSA (/tl/), is a major circumferential road around Manila, the capital city of the Philippines.
+Epifanio de los Santos Avenue, commonly referred to by its acronym EDSA (/tl/), is a major circumferential road around Metro Manila, Philippines named after academic Epifanio de los Santos.
 It passes through 6 of Metro Manila's 17 local government units or cities, namely, from north to south, Caloocan, Quezon City, San Juan, Mandaluyong, Makati, and Pasay.

-Named after academic Epifanio de los Santos, the section of the road from Balintawak Interchange in Quezon City to Magallanes Interchange in Makati connects the North Luzon Expressway (NLEX) and South Luzon Expressway (SLEX).
-The avenue passes through the major financial districts of the metropolis which are Triangle Park, Araneta City, Ortigas Center, Makati CBD, and Bay City.
 It is the longest and the most congested highway in the metropolis, stretching some 23.8 km.

 Structure

-The entire avenue forms part of Circumferential Road 4 (C-4) of Metro Manila's arterial road network, National Route 1 (N1) of the Philippine highway network and Asian Highway 26 (AH26) of the Asian Highway Network.
-The locations around the avenue were marked with great economic and industrial growth, proven by the fact that all but two industrial centers in the Metropolis are directly accessible from the thoroughfare.
+EDSA forms part of Circumferential Road 4 (C-4) of Metro Manila's arterial road network, National Route 1 (N1) of the Philippine highway network and Asian Highway 26 (AH26) of the Asian Highway Network.
+The locations around the avenue were marked with great economic and industrial growth, proven by the fact that all but five financial and industrial centers or districts and four SM Supermalls in the metropolis are directly accessible and passing from the thoroughfare which are SM North EDSA, Triangle Park, Araneta City, Ortigas Center, SM Megamall, Makati CBD, SM Makati, Bay City, and SM Mall of Asia.
 The decent economic growth of the areas around the avenue adds a significant volume of traffic on the avenue, and in recent estimates, and an average of 385,096 vehicles go through it every day.

+The whole avenue serves as an access point or gateway to other geographical divisions of Luzon outside Metro Manila, Visayas, and the capital city of Manila which are (with notable roads shown in parenthesis):